-From Bonn the had taken a train via Cologne to Hamburg, then got on a steamer of the Hamburg-America line to New York.
-Only Lottie, with all her anticipation, was a bit anxious at leaving her beloved elderly grandparents, but Anni had reassured her: she wanted to drink the first of Lottie’s wines, and her grandfather would certainly want to know all about the ocean liners.
+At Bonn, they had taken the train via Cologne to Hamburg, then got on a steamer of the Hamburg-America line to New York.
+Lottie had been a little anxious at parting, despite all the anticipation.
+Would she meet her beloved grandparents Anni and Jean safe and sound after the year in America?
+But Anni had reassured her, saying that she wanted to drink Lottie’s first wines, that her grandfather would certainly want to know everything about the ocean liners.

-How they had enjoyed this trip, the open sea, the shrieking of the seagulls, Lottie’s and Matthias’s anticipation for their year in America, and Sophie also looked forward to the country which had become a new home for Lorenz.
-She had been a little girl when Lorenz fled, she had never known Lorenz’s uncle Niklas and Heinrich, yet the „Merry Dragon“ and the „Mountain Men Vineyard“ were so familiar to her.
-Grandpa Hubert had shown her Niklas‘ magnificent drawings and told of America.
-That was long ago now, and the little girl Sophie had become Countess Csabany, an elegant woman of the world, mother of two grown children.
+They had enjoyed the sea voyage very much, watching the open sea and hearing the shrieking of the seagulls.
+Lottie and Matthias were excited about their year in America.
+Sophie was looking forward to the country which had become a new home for Lorenz.
+When he fled in 1849, she had been a little girl, and she had never known Lorenz’s uncles Niklas and Heinrich.
+And yet, their “Merry Dragon” country inn and the “Mountain Men Vineyard” had been so familiar to her since her childhood as if she had been there herself, so often Grandpa Hubert had shown her Niklas’ wonderful drawings and told her about America.
+That was how long ago it was now, and little Sophie had become Countess Csabany, an elegant woman of the world, mother of two grown-up children.

 They had traveled comfortably second class, but their thoughts often wandered to the emigrants on the steerage deck.
 This deck had been specially introduced to emigrant ships; It was tight and without any comfort, but cheap.
-Still, many people dared to travel across the Atlantic to build a new life in America, now in the 1890s it was mainly people from Southern and Eastern Europe, and Russian Jews who had escaped pogroms.
+Still, many people dared to travel across the Atlantic to build a new life in America.
+In 1890s it was mainly people from Southern and Eastern Europe, and Russian Jews who had escaped pogroms.

 Upon arriving in New York harbor, welcomed by Lady Liberty, they had stopped at Ellis Island; here the emigrants had to leave the steamer.
 Since 1892, emigrants were taken here.
 Castle Garden, the old immigration station where Lorenz had stepped on American soil back then, could not handle the increasing flood of immigrants any long.
 This and stricter immigration laws, required a more thorough examination, so they had moved to Ellis Island.